Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 A white, crusty substance on the soil surface is a sign of excess salts buildup.
 Regularly, flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holets.
 Let it run for a few minutes and repeat the process several times.

-Potting Mix
+Potting Soil

 Repotting

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
-Check out these ceramic pots with drainage holes and saucer on Amazon.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning & Grooming